-The Group continued to be impacted by the effects of COVID-19, and accordingly remained focused on mitigating the risks to the business, those it provides support to, and its employees.
+During the year the Group continued to be impacted by the effects of COVID-19, and accordingly remained focused on mitigating the risks to the business, those it provides support to, and its employees.
 The business continued to access those government assistance packages available to it.
-Budgets and cash flow forecasts continue to be prepared by Management and regularly monitored by the Directors, who are confident that the Group will continue to operate in a solvent position into the future.
+Subsequent to the reporting date, cash flow forecasts continue to be prepared by Management and regularly monitored by the Directors, who are confident that the Group will continue to operate in a solvent position into the future.